Camelback Family Planning offers the Abortion Pill up to 9 weeks from last menstrual period

-***At least 24 hours prior to having your abortion by the abortion pill, you will need to review the state mandated information about your abortion in person with the doctor.****
+At least 24 hours PRIOR to having your surgical abortion, you will NEED TO REVIEW the state mandated information about your abortion IN PERSON with the doctor.

 This law does require an EXTRA appointment.
 We will also be doing an ultrasound and checking blood type and hemoglobin for anemia.